Server-Sent Events (SSE)

 This pattern works for both SSE and regular HTTP clients:

-- Regular HTTP client: Gets immediate response
+- Regular HTTP client: Gets the return value as a normal JSON response

 Requirements